Skip to main content

 Matt Smith / For Spotlight PA

-Pennsylvania is one of just 10 states with closed primaries, which means that only voters registered with the Democratic or Republican party can vote in those parties’ primary elections.
+Pennsylvania is one of just 10 states with closed primaries, which means that only registered Democrats and Republicans can vote in those parties’ primary elections.

 Opening the state’s primaries to independent and third-party voters has been a long-standing conversation among state lawmakers, voters, and advocates.
 However, despite repeated introduction, bills that would do so have never made it into law.